Washingtonians navigate new normal: razor-tipped wire fences and armed soldiers

-The polarizing positions has laid bare the personal toll that the Jan.
+The polarizing positions have laid bare the personal toll that the Jan.
 6 breach of the U.S. Capitol has taken on D.C. residents who have to live with the aftermath of the insurrection and the militarization of their home.

 “This is our land, and many of us are attached to this land because it’s made us who we are,” said Anthony Lorenzo Green, a Ward 7 Advisory Neighborhood Commission representative who remembers visiting D.C.
 Del.
 Eleanor Holmes Norton (D) in the U.S. Capitol when he was 7-years-old.
 “Now we have the feeling of being occupied.”